dehanjl/dehanjl.github.io/content/resume.md

 - Part of small team of interns in Systems Engineering department.
 - Designed and developed an Internet of Things solution from the ground up.
 - Developed and delivered a prototype test platform.
-- Prototype test platform enhanced the company’s core Electronic Warfare business.
+- Prototype test platform enhancing the company’s core Electronic Warfare business.

 ## Education
 ### M.Sc.
 Machine Learning and Artificial Intelligence